How To Grip And Throw Different Baseball Pitches

 - Good slider pitchers hold their baseball with their outside third of their hand and cock their wrist slightly, but not rigidly, to the side of their throwing hand where their throwing hand’s thumb is when they release the pitch.

 - When you release your grip, avoid twisting your wrist.

 - Given that the index finger is the one from which the slider is thrown, some baseball pitchers may find it more beneficial to put their index finger along the seam of the baseball instead of the seam itself.

-- It’s important to remember to slightly cock your wrist rather than stiffen it.
+- It’s important to remember to gently cock your wrist rather than tense it.

 - Because the pitch will come off the thumb-side of your index finger if your wrist is slightly cocked to the throwing hand’s thumb side, you will be able to produce strong spin on the ball if your wrist is slightly cocked to the throwing hand’s thumb side.

 In this pitch, the movement is caused by the baseball spinning off of the index finger from the outside of the baseball — NOT by twisting your hand beneath the ball.